Rksensational/Ritesh_Kumar/README.md

 ### Hi there 👋

-I'm a Full Stack Web and Mobile App Developer.
-I am currently working at Bristlecone as an Intern on Data Migration using REST API.
-I really enjoy making clean and interactive UI which is easy to use.
-I have experience working with a range of different languages and frameworks and I am always looking for opportunities to work on something new.
+I'm an Undergraduate Mechanical Engineering Student & Full Stack Web Dev and Founder of Coding Street.
+I am currently working at CII as an Intern on Data Analyst.
+I love to learn new skills and Looking for a great opportunity in my life and want to work something new.

-Some of my key skills include - Flutter, React Native, React, Bootstrap, JavaScript, PHP, Python and C++
+Some of my key skills include: Java, Web-Dev, Data Science , Bootstrap, JavaScript, MATLAB, Python, C, Solidworks, Ansys and Machine Learning.

 - 💬 Ask me about anything and everything!
-- 📫 How to reach me: kashish.madan@outlook.com
+- 📫 How to reach me: Rksensational01@gmail.com
+- 🎉 My Professional Portfolio: Rksensational.ml
-- ⚡ Fun fact: I love watching football and eating food!
+- ⚡ Some facts: I love singing and writing.